jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 12

--go to vm2 (Ubuntu) overview page in azure copy the private ip address (not the public)
+-  Go to vm2 (Ubuntu) overview page in azure copy the private ip address (not the public)

--return to vm1 press the window button on your keyboard and type cmd or powershell
+-  Return to vm1 press the window button on your keyboard and type cmd or powershell

--type in Ping -t "private ip address" (the one you just copied)
+-  Type in Ping -t "private ip address" (the one you just copied)

--observe Wireshark packets being sent
+-  Observe Wireshark packets being sent
 </p>
 <br />